JanKoehnlein/bridgepoint/doc-bridgepoint/notes/9057_signature_editing/9057_signature_editing_ant.md

 explorer or properties) would be disabled.
 These actions could be modified to simply open the `.masl` file to the right place.

+> While this solves the issues for the `.masl` files, it shifts the same issue
+> to the `*.mod` file.
+Taht contains action signatures (which should be persisted
+> as text by then) as well as other declarations like objects and states (which
+> would still be persisted as xtUML).
+>
+> IMHO, the only really working solution is persisting xtUML either entirely in
+> text or entirly as SQL.
+All kinds of hybrid persistence approaches will cause
+> issues as long as we are not free to cut the model into sections with
+> either one or the other persistence approach.
+MASL's mix of signatures and
+> declarations seems to be the obstacle.

 5.1.2 Challenges and risks

 Text is king is a relatively high risk option because it would introduce a major